-2. Leaderships and partnerships Objective Lead officer Progress Joint working with voluntary and statutory organisations Access & Equality Advisor Work with different protected characteristic groups across the city to ensure access to our services is achieved/engagement of groups to tackle inequalities Access & Equality Advisor Independance & Wellbeing Team Work with the Portsmouth Hospital Trust and Patient experience team to ensure joined up working Access & Equality Advisor Create Member equality champions and equalities steering group across political parties and create equality champions across all directorates Director of Community & Communications
+2. Leaderships and partnerships Objective Lead officer Progress Joint working with voluntary and statutory organisations Access & Equality Advisor Ongoing Work with different protected characteristic groups across the city to ensure access to our services is achieved/engagement of groups to tackle inequalities Access & Equality Advisor Independance & Wellbeing Team Superceded by Covid 19 response Work with the Portsmouth Hospital Trust and Patient experience team to ensure joined up working Access & Equality Advisor In progress Create Member equality champions and equalities steering group across political parties and create equality champions across all directorates Director of Community & Communications Not started

-3. Employment and training Objective Lead officer Progress Cultural information, guidance and training awareness promoted to staff Team Manager, Independence & Wellbeing Service Monitor staff perceptions of equality via staff surveys and produce actions relating to the outcome of the survey Director of HR, Legal & Performance Through the staff survey and other channels we will look at ways on how we can improve the workforce data so we know who are the employees and how best to support them Director of HR, Legal & Performance Communications Access & equality advisor Ensure mandatory Equality & diversity training reflects new legislation & government guidelines Director of HR, Legal & Performance Portsmouth City Council to be a Disability Confident employer/leader Director of HR, Legal & Performance Provide training to Members on their duties under the Equality Act 2010 Deputy Chief Executive & City Solicitor Director of HR, Legal & Performance Support the voluntary sector and partners to provide training for staff regarding the protected characteristics Access & Equality Advisor Re-establish diversity staff groups if demand is evident and ensure the staff have the opportunity to attend in working hours Director of HR, Legal & Performance Review the internal volunteering policy to enable PCC officers to immerse themselves in the community they serve Director of HR, Legal & Performance
+3. Employment and training Objective Lead officer Progress Cultural information, guidance and training awareness promoted to staff Team Manager, Independence & Wellbeing Service Ongoing and subject to review during 2021/22 Monitor staff perceptions of equality via staff surveys and produce actions relating to the outcome of the survey Director of HR, Legal & Performance superceded by covid 19 response, full staff survey to be run in Through the staff survey and other channels we will look at ways on how we can improve the workforce data so we know who are the employees and how best to support them Director of HR, Legal & Performance Communications Access & equality advisor See workforce profile 2019 and Ensure mandatory Equality & diversity training reflects new legislation & government guidelines Director of HR, Legal & Performance Ongoing Portsmouth City Council to be a Disability Confident employer/leader Director of HR, Legal & Performance Complete Provide training to Members on their duties under the Equality Act 2010 Deputy Chief Executive & City Solicitor Director of HR, Legal & Performance Complete (member attendance on training offered is low) Support the voluntary sector and partners to provide training for staff regarding the protected characteristics Access & Equality Advisor Not started Re-establish diversity staff groups if demand is evident and ensure the staff have the opportunity to attend in working hours Director of HR, Legal & Performance Staff Race Equality Network and Staff Carers Forum Review the internal volunteering policy to enable PCC officers to immerse themselves in the community they serve Director of HR, Legal & Performance Not started

 4. Service delivery and access - Ensure access, information and advice is available / accessible to all Objective Lead officer Progress Feasibility study and costings on allowing disabled people to use their concessionary bus pass before 9.30am to encourage disabled people to work, and college.
-Assistant Director, Transport, Environment & Business Support To ensure all digital channels of communication is accessible to all people including those that use assistive technology Assistant Director of Community & Communications Service Manager, Adult Services To make sure all the council access points including partnership and commissioned services can be easily accessed e.g. housing offices, library's.
+Assistant Director, Transport, Environment & Business Support Superseded by Covid 19 response To ensure all digital channels of communication is accessible to all people including those that use assistive technology Assistant Director of Community & Communications Service Manager, Adult Services Complete To make sure all the council access points including partnership and commissioned services can be easily accessed e.g. housing offices, library's.
 Co-produce an audit form that will include all disabilities including autism and sensory impairments and work with these groups to carry out the audits.
-Director of Community & Communications Director of Housing, neighbourhood and Building Services Director of Culture and City Development Conduct an audit and assessment of all customer facing policies across the authority Access & Equality Advisor Mainstream equality considerations in procurement to ensure wider social benefits, such as creating training or employment opportunities Assistant Director of Contracts, Procurement & Commercial To seek views of the Licensing committee in respect of Section 167 of the Equality Act 2010-Maintain a list of accessible taxis and PHVs licensed in the city Licensing Manager
+Director of Community & Communications Director of Housing, neighbourhood and Building Services Director of Culture and City Development Superseded by Covid 19 response Conduct an audit and assessment of all customer facing policies across the authority Access & Equality Advisor Not started Mainstream equality considerations in procurement to ensure wider social benefits, such as creating training or employment opportunities Assistant Director of Contracts, Procurement & Commercial Complete - see also Social Value Policy To seek views of the Licensing committee in respect of Section 167 of the Equality Act 2010-Maintain a list of accessible taxis and PHVs licensed in the city Licensing Manager Not started